If you enjoy this adventurous saga and find my mission worthwhile, you can help fuel it.

 For example, does it stir strong feelings of affection or sympathy ?

 And of course you can tell others about it.

 This is a work in progress in the truest sense of the word.

 However the foundations are well in place as extensions are added.

 Mindful of the clock ticking ever faster for me, I’ve spread myself rather widely in my urge to express what moves me .

-So if you bear that in mind and don’t mind encountering an uneven pathway, if you don’t mind putting up with a small number of typos and some patchiness, you will find areas of interest.
+So if you bear that in mind and don’t mind encountering an uneven pathway, if putting up with a small number of typos and some patchiness is all the same to you, , you will find areas of interest.